linroger/Finance-Notes-and-Marginalia/Financial Engineering/Fixed Income Derivatives/The Determinants of the Swap Spread.md

  !500

 # Figure 2 US Treasury yield curve, 3 July 2006      Bloomberg L.P.
 Used with permission.
 In theory, the swap spread represents only the additional credit risk of the interbank  market above the government market.
 However as the spread is variable, it is apparent  that other factors influence it.
 An ALM desk will want to be aware of these factors,  because they influence swap rates.
 Swaps are an important risk hedging tool, if not the  most important, for banks so it becomes necessary for practitioners to have an  appreciation of what drives the swap spreads

 # Historical pattern
 If we plot swap spreads over the last ten years, we note that they have tightened in the  last five years or so.
 Figure 3 shows the spread for USD and GBP for the period 1997-to  the first quarter of 2006.
  !500
 Figure 3 USD and GBP interest-rate swap spreads over government curve, 1997- 2006  (Source: Bloomberg L.P.)

 We see that spreads have reduced in recent years.
-The highest spreads for both currencies  was reached during 2000, when the 10-year sterling swap spread peaked at around 140  bps above the gilt yield.
+The highest spreads for both currencies  was reached during 2000, when the 10-year sterling swap spread peaked $\$a_t$$ around 140  bps above the gilt yield.
 The tightest spreads were reached during 2003, when the 10-year  sterling spread reached around 15 bps towards the end of that year.
 At the beginning of  2006 sterling spreads were still lower than the 10-year average of 55 bps.
 This implies  that the perceived risk premium for the capital markets has fallen.

 Note how the change in spread levels coincides with macro-level factors and occurrences.
 For instance, spreads have moved in line with: